Ethics and Social Welfare

 explains why she did not clearly tell the woman that she was not a friend: because this

 would be extremely harsh.
-This account from the student is very helpful in that it highlights the importance of reason work, and the need for critical ethical reflection in and
+This account from the student is very helpful in that it highlights the importance of reason work, and the need for critical ethical re

 on action, which may be aided by a supervisor, colleague or fellow student.